Are you a beginner looking to improve your bowling?

 - Straight Shot: new bowlers often chose the straight shot as the first style.
 Since it requires very little practice to perfect straight shot, it is used by beginners most.
 Straight bowling requires simply swinging your arm straight back and straight forth like a pendulum on a clock.

 - Hook Shot: hook bowling is the style used mostly by professional bowlers.
-You get to have much more control over the where the ball strikes the pins with the hook shot.
+You get to have much more control over where the ball strikes the pins with the hook shot.
 You have to master hook bowling style if you want to get better results.

 Experts recommend hook bowling for those who want to consistently score a high average (over 180).
 If you want to get more strikes, then there’s no alternative to learning how to throw a hook.